FHIR/fhir-package-loader/README.md

 }
 ```

 For more control over the `PackageLoader`, use the [BasePackageLoader](src/loader/BasePackageLoader.ts).
-This allows you to specify the [PackageDB](src/db), [PackageCache](src/cache), [RegistryClient](src/registry), and [CurrentBuildClient](src/current) you wish to use FHIRPackageLoader comes with implementations of each of these, but you may also provide your own implementations that adhere to the relevant interfaces.
-The BasePackageLoader also allows you to configure the size of the in-memory LRU resource cache.
+This allows you to specify the [PackageDB](src/db), [PackageCache](src/cache), [RegistryClient](src/registry), and [CurrentBuildClient](src/current) you wish to use.
+FHIRPackageLoader comes with implementations of each of these, but you may also provide your own implementations that adhere to the relevant interfaces.

+#### BasePackageLoader Options

+The [BasePackageLoader](src/loader/BasePackageLoader.ts) allows for an options object to be passed in with the following optional keys:
+* `log`: a function with signature `(level: string, message: string) => void`.
+The BasePackageLoader logs messages with levels `'debug'`, `'info'`, `'warn'`, and `'error'`.
+* `resourceCacheSize`: the size of the LRU cache for caching resources.
+If `0`, the LRU cache will not be used.
+The default cache size is `200`.
+* `safeMode`: determines if/how returned resources can be modified without affecting subsequent calls.
+The default safe mode is SafeMode.OFF.
+  * `SafeMode.OFF`: No safety precautions are in place.
+This is the most performant mode but if users modify resources returned by the package loader, subsequent calls to the package loader may return the modified resources.
+  * `SafeMode.CLONE`: All resource results are cloned before being returned.
+This is the least performant but ensures that resource modifications never affect subsequent calls.
+  * `SafeMode.FREEZE`: All resource results are recursively frozen before being returned.
+This is more performant than cloning, but if users attempt to modify a returned resource, an error will be thrown.
+If users need to modify a returned resource, they must clone it first.

 ### PackageLoader Functions